Alekasndr/Isometric-game/README.md

 # Isometric-game
 This is a prototype of an isometric game.<br />
 Written with libGDX using entity component system. <br />
-Have pathfinder system, animation systemp, and AI system.
+Have a pathfinder system, animation system and AI system.
 <img width="1280" alt="обычный" src="https://user-images.githubusercontent.com/39558743/189292831-721297e0-2241-4d1f-bdd5-681d0092aed3.png">
 <br />
 <br />